 Theoretically speaking, political socialization is the process through which political culture is changed and maintained.
 Political culture indicates the attitude ad belief of the people of South Asia towards their respective political system.
 In other words it stands for the assessment of the people regarding the functioning of their respective political systems.
 The assessment of the people about their political system depends upon the level of the consciousness, rational orientation and political socialization.
 An overview of South Asian political scenario indicates that the majority of people's assessment about the functioning of their respective political system is least based on their performance and is more coloured by the caste, class, religion, region, gender and ethnic considerations of the people.
 These parochial considerations are not only shaping their assessment about the system but also their political preferences and voting behaviour in the electoral system of South Asian States.
-The caste, region, language, religion and ethnicity are shaping the political culture and the predominant political culture in South Asia has parochial orientation.
+The caste, region, language, religion and ethnicity are shaping the political choices of people in India,

+Pakistan, Sri Lanka, Nepal, Bhutan, Bangladesh and Maldives.
+The South Asian societies have not been able to secularize their political culture and the predominant political culture in South Asia has parochial orientation.
 Consequently, the parochial political culture is at the centre of the politics of South Asian states and participatory political culture at the margins.
 Besides parochial orientation, the political culture in South Asia states is also having feudal orientations.

-1.4.3.3 Political Participation: More Passive Less Active
+1.4.3.3 POLITICAL PARTICIPATION: MORE PASSIVE LESS ACTIVE

 Most of the South Asian states in the post-colonial period opted for the parliamentary democracy based on the representative system wherein people indirectly participate in the political system and the electoral system matter a lot.
 At present, all the South Asian states are having democracy as a system of governance wherein the political participation is having vital significance.
 There are various methods of political participation and electoral system is one of them.
-People's participation in the political participation is passive.
+People's participation in the politics of South Asian states has increased over the period of time but by and large their political participation is passive.
 In majority of cases, their political participation remained confined to elections only.
 Even in elections, half of the electorates do not cast their vote either due to political apathy or other personal reasons.
 South Asia has been suffering from the phenomenon of political apathy of middle class.
-Most of the people who are participating in the electoral process are from the lower sections of the society.
+Most of the society.
 Many-a-time they are swayed by the monetary and material benefits accrued to them while casting their votes.